History of the Jews in Germany: Intellectuals

-Jews under the Nazis (1933–45)
+Under the Nazis (1933–45)

 In Germany, according to historian Hans Mommsen, there were three types of antisemitism.
 In a 1997 interview, Mommsen was quoted as saying:

 One should differentiate between the cultural antisemitism symptomatic of the German conservatives—found especially in the German officer corps and the high civil administration—and mainly directed against the Eastern Jews on the one hand, and völkisch antisemitism on the other.
 The conservative variety functions, as Shulamit Volkov has pointed out, as something of a "cultural code."
 This variety of German antisemitism later on played a significant role insofar as it prevented the functional elite from distancing itself from the repercussions of racial antisemitism.
 Thus, there was almost no relevant protest against the Jewish persecution on the part of the generals or the leading groups within the Reich government.
 This is especially true with respect to Hitler's proclamation of the "racial annihilation war" against the Soviet Union.

 Besides conservative antisemitism, there existed in Germany a rather silent anti-Judaism within the Catholic Church, which had a certain impact on immunizing the Catholic population against the escalating persecution.
 The famous protest of the Catholic Church against the euthanasia program was, therefore, not accompanied by any protest against the Holocaust.
 The third and most vitriolic variety of antisemitism in Germany (and elsewhere) is the so-called völkisch antisemitism or racism, and this is the foremost advocate of using violence.

 In 1933, persecution of the Jews became an active Nazi policy, but at first laws were not as rigorously obeyed or as devastating as in later years.
 Such clauses, known as Aryan paragraphs, had been postulated previously by antisemitism and enacted in many private organizations.

 The continuing and exacerbating abuse of Jews in Germany triggered calls throughout March 1933 by Jewish leaders around the world for a boycott of German products.
 The Nazis responded with further bans and boycotts against Jewish doctors, shops, lawyers and stores.
 Only six days later, the Law for the Restoration of the Professional Civil Service was passed, banning Jews from being employed in government.
 This law meant that Jews were now indirectly and directly dissuaded or banned from privileged and upper-level positions reserved for "Aryan" Germans.
 From then on, Jews were forced to work at more menial positions, beneath non-Jews, pushing them to more labored positions.